shrey08/Powershell/Commands/cmdlets.md

-Get-Command : list of commands
+Get-Command : list of commands<br>
 Get-Help : Displays information about a cmdlet, e.g. <b>Get-Help Command-Name</b>
-> Also understand how exactly to use the command by passing in the -examples flag, e.g. Get-Help Get-Command -Examples
+> Also understand how exactly to use the command by passing in the -examples flag, e.g. <b>Get-Help Get-Command -Examples</b>